Life Lines

 Treatment Of Fractures

-The first thing you need to consider is that this is children and babies we are working with, some young children may not be able to express their pain.
+The first thing you need to consider is that these are children and babies we are working with; some young children may not be able to express their pain.

 One rule: